harish-shivaram/shilly-jekyll/_art/michelangelo.md

 He was first apprenticed in the Florentine workshop of Domenico Ghirlandaio, and shortly afterwards transferred to a school set up under the patronage of Lorenzo de' Medici, who was known as _Il Magnifico_.
 After the death of Lorenzo, Michelangelo went to Bologna and then to Rome, where he first made his name with his _Pieta_ (a sculpture of the Virgin with the body of Christ after the descent from the cross) in St Peter’s Cathedral.
-The Medici of Florence and the Popes of Rome - Julius II, Leo X, Paul III - were his patrons, and he produced work for them that won him public acclaim and adulation.
+The Medici of Florence and the Popes of Rome &mdash; Julius II, Leo X, Paul III &mdash; were his patrons, and he produced work for them that won him public acclaim and adulation.
 Vasari tells us simply that the work of Michelangelo ‘transcends and eclipses that of every other artist, living or dead... supreme not in one art alone but in all three...’
 Probably his greatest achievement, which can be seen in both sculptures and paintings, was his extraordinary ability to express all the human emotions through the beauty of the naked body.

 [![The Creation of Adam](/images/art/michelangelo_5.jpg){:.image .right}](/images/art/michelangelo_5.jpg){:.popup}
 The Sistine Chapel was built in the Vatican by Pope Sixtus IV (hence its name);